 - Club together with other parents/ family and get support for limiting the amount of money you spend, or being bullied into buying the latest gizmo for Christmas this year.

 - Sit down and talk to your children about the cost of things.
 Even quite small children can understand this.
 Use existing toys to demonstrate the difference in cost between for example a computer game and a football.

 - Dig out nearly new toys and have a toy-swop party with friends who have kids the same age.

 - Buy books and toys from charity shops and Christmas Fairs.
 Don’t be proud.

-- If your child wants something really expensive a bike, the latest Xbox – and you believe they will make good use of this.
-Then get relatives to pool presents so that this one present is from a number of relatives or friends.
+- If you want to buy your child something expensive a like bike or the latest Xbox get relatives to help.
+Pool present buying so one big present is from a number of relatives or friends.

 When your children are insisting on designer labels